grbfacet/facet/index.md

 title: Home page
 ---

-This is the home page for the plain english approach to detailed layman's explanations of FACET's plasma acceleration research.
+This is the home page for the Plain English approach to detailed layman's explanations of FACET's plasma acceleration research.

 To get started on learning more about the Plain English explanation approach to explaining plasma acceleration go here [Plasma acceleration explained](/plasma-accel-explained.html).